relari-ai/continuous-eval/README.md

 eval_manager.log("answer_generator", response)
 ```

-the evaluator manager also offers
+The evaluator manager also offers

 - `eval_manager.run_metrics()` to run all the metrics defined in the pipeline
 - `eval_manager.run_tests()` to run the tests defined in the pipeline (see the documentation [docs](docs.relari.ai) for more details)